anthgold/repeater/README.md

-# Project: Business Card
+# Project: Madlibs

-#### _A form that will take information from a user and make a business card, version 1.0, current as of 5.24.2016._
+#### _Old-fashioned Madlibs, version 1.0, current as of 5.24.2016._

 #### By _**Anthony C. Gold**_

 ## Description

 This is some introductory noodling in PHP.
-It will create a website that takes information from a user and makes a business card.
+It will create a website that takes information from a user and makes a Madlib.

 ## Setup/Installation Requirements